Neproxx/ID2223-LikeItOrNot/README.md

 ## Inference Pipeline / UI

 An interactive UI allows the user to enter the content of his/her post or comment alongside his profile.
 The service will then extract the necessary features, query the model and display the number of likes to be expected.
+To prevent inconsistencies between feature extraction in the feature pipeline and the UI, the frontend application accesses the same processing code from the main repository through a git submodule.

 If you choose to deploy this UI yourself, do not forget to add the Hopsworks and Reddit environment variables to the Huggingface space as mentioned further below.